-STAT 400 Statistics and Probability

-AND

-STAT 425 Applied Regression and Design
+STAT 400 Statistics and Probability AND STAT 425 Applied Regression and Design

-If a course is not offered when the student needs it, courses across departments can be taken (e.g. PSYC 406 followed by EPSY 581) with approval from the adviser.
+If a course is not offered when the student needs it, courses across departments can be taken (e.g. PSYC 406 followed by EPSY 581) with approval from the advisor.
+It is recommended that a student take courses from the prior list in addition to a basic qualitative course.